Ni2thin/30DaysOfComputerVision/README.md

 ---
 # Day 22: Building a Face Attendance System with Face Recognition

 This project focuses on constructing a **Face Attendance System** using **face recognition** technology.
-The system provides a seamless way to register and log attendance through facial recognition, integrating computer vision principles and machine learning for an interactive user experience.
+The system provides a seamless way to register and log attendance through facial recognition, integrating computer vision principles and machine learning for an interactive user experience [link.](https://github.com/Ni2thin/30DaysOfComputerVision/tree/main/Projects/Face%20attendance%20with%20python)

 ## **Key Features**